-The Board held six meetings during the 2014 fiscal year.
-Each Board member attended at least 75% of the aggregate number of Board and applicable Board committee meetings during the 2014 fiscal year.
+The Board held eleven meetings during the 2015 fiscal year.
+Each Board member attended at least 75% of the aggregate number of Board and applicable Board committee meetings during the 2015 fiscal year.

 Although the Company does not have a formal policy requiring Board members to attend annual shareholder meetings, the Company encourages all directors to attend each such annual meeting.
-With the exception of Mrs. Shern, all of the directors attended the 2014 Annual Meeting of Shareholders.
+With the exception of one director who, due to personal reasons was unable to attend, all of the directors attended the 2015 Annual Meeting of Shareholders.